• Skip to primary navigation

 • A network connection has been lost in the middle of communications

-• The JVM has run out of a memory
+• The JVM has run out of memory

-So any of the reasons if an exception is occurring then we need to handle that otherwise, that may lead to a system failure. that’s why exception handling is one of the most important concepts of Java programming language.
+If an exception occurs, we need to handle that; otherwise, that may lead to a system failure. that’s why exception handling is one of the most important concepts of Java programming language.

 Difference between error and exception

 • Exception: An Exception is an error that can be handled.
-It means when an exception happens the programmer can do something to avoid any harm to the application.
+It means when an exception happens, the programmer can do something to avoid harm to the application.

 Exception Hierarchy

-The base or root class of exception hierarchy is Throwable, the base class is inherited by two subclasses like error and Exception.
-See the below image for better understand the hierarchy of exceptions.
+The base or root class of the exception hierarchy is Throwable; the base class is inherited by two subclasses, Error and Exception.
+See the below image for a better understanding of the hierarchy of exceptions.

 Exception Hierarchy In Java